Skip to main content

 Any user in the host workspace can add a host-guest partnership.
 To establish the connection, you send a partnership request that must be approved by a host workspace Admin and accepted by a guest workspace Admin.

-After adding the partnership, you can start sharing accounts with the guest workspace and assign one of the following roles over the items:
+After adding the partnership, only you as a partnership Owner can share accounts with the guest workspace and assign one of the following roles over the accounts:

-• Collaborator: Guest workspace members can only log in to shared accounts, view secrets, and download secret attachments.
+• Collaborator: Guest workspace members can only log in to shared accounts.

 • Manager: Guest workspace members can log in to shared accounts and request access to these accounts for other members.